preservation priorities

 Marietta, c.
 1950

 After several meetings and discussions with Marietta City Schools, Cobb Landmarks is happy to share that the Lemon Street Grammar School will be returned to its original use: educating Marietta's students.
 Marietta City Schools plans to preserve the building's exterior and key architectural features while rehabilitating the interior, making it conducive to a modern learning environment.
-The building is slated to open in 2021 as the new home to the Marietta Performance Learning Center, a division of Marietta High School.
+The building opened in 2021 as the new home to the Marietta Performance Learning Center, a division of Marietta High School.

 Picture